bgorwin/housing-location-angular-17/README.md

 You'll need to open up two terminal windows

 1. Use "ng serve --open" to open the project in localhost
-2. In another terminal window, use the command "json-server --watch db.json" to create a mock db using the json file.
+2. In another terminal window, use the command "json-server --watch db.json" to start the mock db using the json file.
 (Add the extension "json-serve" if you dont have it already.)

 ## Review Website